 If you are enrolling at another college for a year, this is not considered a deferral and you will need to be reconsidered for admission, scholarship and financial aid as a transfer student.

-The Math Placement Exam (MPE) is used to place BS (Bachelor of Science) students in the appropriate initial mathematics and/or statistics course(s).
-The MPE will open online on May 15 and you can find more information here.
+The math placement exam (MPE) is used to place BS (Bachelor of Science) students in the appropriate initial mathematics and or statistics course(s).
+Spring enrollees will be contacted by your academic advisor.
+For Fall 2021, you can find more information here.

 The IB exam results are not required to retain your offer of admission.
 Typically, Higher Level courses with a 5, 6 or 7 result are required for transfer credit consideration.
 With IB examinations being cancelled for May 2020, it is still being determined how transfer credit requests will be handled.